ayushjha1114/DSA-MERN-Questions/mern-prep-guide/frontend-fundamentals/css-interview-questions.md

 - **fixed**
 - **sticky**

-Let’s go through them one by one with examples 👇
+Let's go through them one by one with examples 👇

+> 📊 **View Interactive Demo:** Open [`css-position-demo.html`](./css-position-demo.html) in your browser to see live, interactive demonstrations of all CSS position values with visual examples!

 ---